iamatharvvats/campaignscontract/README.md

 }
 //Creates a new array activeCampaigns with a size equal to the number of active campaigns and populates it with active campaigns and Returns the array of active campaigns to the caller.
 ```

+The Funding Platform smart contract allows users to create campaigns, fund projects, and view active campaigns.
+It is designed to facilitate crowdfunding for various causes and projects on the Ethereum blockchain.

+Smart Contract Overview
+Campaign Struct
+creator: Address of the campaign creator.
+cause: Description of the campaign's cause.
+futurePlans: Description of the campaign's future plans.
+startDate: Timestamp indicating the campaign start date.
+endDate: Timestamp indicating the campaign end date.
+goalAmount: Funding goal for the campaign.
+totalFunds: Total funds raised for the campaign.
+funders: Mapping of funders' addresses to their contributed amounts.
+Functions
+createCampaign
+Description: Allows the contract owner to create a new campaign.
+# Parameters:
+cause: Description of the campaign's cause.
+futurePlans: Description of the campaign's future plans.
+startDate: Timestamp indicating the campaign start date.
+endDate: Timestamp indicating the campaign end date.
+goalAmount: Funding goal for the campaign.
+Usage: Only the contract owner can create new campaigns using this function.
+fundProject
+Description: Allows users to fund a specific campaign.
+Parameters:
+campaignId: Index of the campaign in the campaigns array.
+Usage: Users can fund a campaign by specifying the campaign ID and sending Ether along with the transaction.
+getAvailableProjects
+Description: Allows users to view active campaigns.
+Usage: Users can call this function to retrieve a list of active campaigns (campaigns within their start and end dates).
+# How to Use
+Deploy the Contract:

+Deploy the Funding Platform contract on a compatible Ethereum network (Remix IDE, Ethereum Mainnet, Ropsten Testnet, etc.).
+Creating a Campaign:

+After deploying the contract, use the createCampaign function to create new campaigns by providing the necessary details (cause, future plans, start date, end date, goal amount).
+Only the contract owner can create campaigns.
+Funding a Campaign:

+Users can fund a specific campaign by calling the fundProject function with the desired campaignId and sending Ether along with the transaction.
+Each user can fund a campaign only once.
+Viewing Active Campaigns:

+Users can call the getAvailableProjects function to retrieve a list of active campaigns.
+This function returns an array of active campaigns that are within their specified start and end dates.
+# Events
+CampaignCreated(uint256 indexed campaignId, address indexed creator, string cause): Emitted when a new campaign is created.
+ProjectFunded(uint256 indexed campaignId, address indexed funder, uint256 amount): Emitted when a campaign is funded by a user.
+# Links :-

 Deployed Address Sepolia Etherscan Link : https://sepolia.etherscan.io/tx/0x5c53c46fe7785f69698df9d8b3f03277b63e2cacbc3eda409133db655c15a440

 Campaign Creation Link : https://sepolia.etherscan.io/tx/0xacf5fc216d6c0ce0a49d15db12d12e26ee714eec904174ebb13ddcff035408ea